Music of Afghanistan

+Under the rule of the Taliban, both from 1996 to 2001 and again when they took power by force in 2021, music has been considered prohibited.

+Current legal status

+Since their resurgence to power on 15 August 2021, Taliban authorities in Afghanistan have implemented a strict ban on music, particularly at weddings, social gatherings, and on radio and television.
+Additionally, there have been reports of Taliban forces destroying musical instruments, such as an incident involving the burning of instruments in late July 2023 in Herat Province.

 Folk and traditional music

 Religious music

 The Afghan concept of music is closely associated with instruments, and thus unaccompanied religious singing is not considered music.
 Koran recitation is an important kind of unaccompanied religious performance, as is the ecstatic Zikr ritual of the Sufis which uses songs called na't, and the Shi'a solo and group singing styles like mursia, manqasat, nowheh and rowzeh.
 The Chishti Sufi sect of Kabul is an exception in that they use instruments like the rubab, tabla also harmonium in their worship; this music is called tatti ("food for the soul").

 Patriotic music

 Many patriotic songs have been made for Afghanistan.
 One of the best known songs is "Da Zamong Zeba Watan" ("This is our beautiful homeland" in Pashto) by Ustad Awalmir, sung sometime in the 1970s.
 Another popular song is "Watan" ("Homeland") by Abdul Wahab Madadi, in Persian.
 Recorded in 1980, the song samples a Greek song called "Antonis" composed by Mikis Theodorakis.
 The first line, Watan ishqe tu iftekharam, translates to "My country, my love for you is my honour".
 Its tone sounds very similar to a national anthem.